 Malcolm comes from a NZ Cantonese Chinese ethnic background and his grandparents emigrated from Canton, China in the early 1900s.
 Both grandfathers paid the poll tax of £100 each when entering NZ.

 Malcolm’s family have been involved in Chinese Fruit & Vegetable shops all their working lives.
 He was born in Dunedin, went to Otago Boys’ High School and graduated from Otago University in 1979 with a BCom.

 After graduating Malcolm worked in Dunedin for an international Chartered Accounting firm as well as working for the same firm in Singapore and the UK.
-Two years after returning from the UK he became a founding partner of Cook, North & Wong Ltd, Chartered Accountants and has been in public practice for almost 30 years.
+Two years after returning from the UK he became a founding partner of Cook, North & Wong Ltd, Chartered Accountants and has been in public practice for 30 years.

 Malcolm was awarded a Fellowship of the Institute of Chartered Accountants of Australia and New Zealand in 2015 and is actively involved within the Chinese community.
 Malcolm currently serves on the University Council, Chinese Poll Tax Heritage Trust, Dunedin Chinese Gardens Trust, William Sheriff Charitable Trust, and Dunedin Casinos Charitable Trust.

 In 2021 Malcolm was awarded Officer of the NZ Order of Merit for services to the community and New Zealand-China relations.